-Try a cardiac nutrition, fitness class, or smoking cessation class at Dignity Health - St. Rose Dominican to keep your heart healthy and lower your risk of PAD.
+Try a cardiac nutrition, fitness class, or smoking cessation class at Dignity Health-St. Rose Dominican hospitals to keep your heart healthy and lower your risk of PAD.
 See all of our classes and register online.

 Peripheral artery disease is a chronic condition, which means there is no cure.
 However, there are a range of treatment options.

 To determine the right treatment for you, your doctor will perform a physical exam and may order tests, including:

 - Noninvasive Doppler imaging (ultrasound) of the blood flow in your legs

 If you have peripheral artery disease, you may need to take prescription medications to prevent blood clots.
 It’s important to get prompt medical attention for any lesions, sores, or cuts on your legs or feet.
 You will also need to make lifestyle changes such as:

 - Taking medication for high blood pressure, if prescribed

 - Keeping your blood sugar under control, if you have diabetes